snowfox-project/snowfox/README.md

 ### Why #1?

 The application of OO principles such as SOLID leads to a clean code base and minimizes coupling between modules.
-This enables the application of Test Driven Development which gives developers instantenous feedback on their code therefore eliminating tedious integration and bug fixing sessions typical for Debug-Later-Programming. **Deliver your projects on budget, time and scope.**
+This enables the application of Test Driven Development which gives developers instantenous feedback on their code therefore eliminating tedious integration and bug fixing sessions typical for Debug-Later-Programming.

 ### Why #2?